scolsen/laws/README.md

    While you cannot use laws for checking that some implementation satisfies algebraic laws for *all* possible inputs, this "a la carte" approach makes up for its lack of universality with versatility.
-Enforcing that some implementation is lawful is entirely up to you, and you can easily and flexibly intermix code that checks for satisfaction of laws with code that doesn't.
+Enforcing lawfulness is entirely up to you, and you can easily and flexibly mingle code that checks for satisfaction of laws with code that doesn't.
 The macros provided by the library won't ever prevent you from declaring unlawful implementations or from using them.
-This enables library authors to define sharp boundaries around paths that require extra rigor without hamstringing library users.
+This enables library authors to define sharp boundaries around paths that require extra rigor without hamstringing users.

 2. Law satisfaction checking incurs runtime costs